leeanndrees/GDI-Intro-to-WordPress/README.md

 Topics:

--What is WordPress?
+- What is WordPress?
--Installing WordPress
+- Installing WordPress
--The Dashboard
+- The Dashboard
--Publishing our own Pages & Posts
+- Publishing our own Pages & Posts
--Widgets, Menus, & Plugins
+- Widgets, Menus, & Plugins
--Themes
+- Themes
--Questions
+- Questions